Do You Know What Remy Hair Is?

 Private Label Extensions offer some products with a bamboo steam process for their virgin hair, while products like the Indian Hair and Vietnamese hair are strictly raw..
 Steam processed means that the hair has been treated with hot water vapor to create a consistent curl pattern.

 Just like unprocessed virgin hair, the cuticles are still intact; the hair can be dyed and heat styled, it should not tangle or shed.

 Remy Hair Myths

 - Remy hair is mono-directional, with cuticles traveling in one direction

 Remy VS. Virgin Hair.
 Which is Better?

-While Remy hair is considered a high-quality grade of hair, it is not the best nor is it the worst.
+While Remy hair is considered a high-quality grade of hair, it is not the best, nor the worst.

-Remy hair can come in all quality levels.
-Some vendors mix their low-quality non-Remy hair with synthetic fiber, and there is also top grade Remy hair that is soft, silky, and can even be colored.
+Remy hair can come at all quality levels.
+Some vendors mix their low-quality non-Remy hair with synthetic fiber, and there is also top-grade Remy hair that is soft, silky, and can even be colored.
 It is best to purchase from a reputable source to avoid purchasing low-quality, non-Remy hair.

 I love Private Label Extensions Brazilian and Malaysian Virgin hair.
 This hair does meet Remy standard with all cuticles aligned but is excellent quality hair because it does not have chemical damage.